tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Tests.md

 ![test_report_success.jpg](images/test_report_success.jpg)

+CIDER provides a _Test-Report_ menu (with shortcut keys) to facilitate navigation and running of tests within (\*cider-test-report\*) the buffer.

 Now let's run a specific test.
 Switch to the `palindrome_test.clj` buffer, position point within the `(deftest string-palindrome-test-pos ...)` expression and type `C-c C-t C-t`.
-CIDER displays the results for test execution in the minibuffer:
+CIDER displays the results for the unit test in the minibuffer:

 ![test_result_single.jpg](images/test_result_single.jpg)

+Now let's cause a unit test to fail